A BETTER CHANCE

 The year was 1972, and thanks to the vision of one amazing Wellesley High School math teacher, two Wellesley College professors who engaged Wellesley houses of worship, the Wellesley Public School administration, many dedicated community members and with the vital support of Wellesley College, the first eight Wellesley ABC students came to live at the Wellesley ABC House and join the Wellesley High School community.

 In 1972, the Wellesley ABC program was only the second ABC Community School Program* (CSP) in the nation to provide educational opportunities to girls of color.
-Over the years, Wellesley ABC has enabled nearly 100 young women of color to graduate with an outstanding secondary education from Wellesley High School and go on to pursue their academic and professional interests becoming doctors, lawyers, academics, social workers and educators as well as a host of other careers.
+Over the years, Wellesley ABC has enabled nearly 100 young women of color to graduate with an outstanding secondary education from Wellesley High School and go on to pursue their academic and professional interests becoming educators, entrepreneurs, doctors, lawyers, academics, and social workers as well as a host of other careers.

 Wellesley ABC is proud of its long history of providing exceptional secondary educational opportunities to academically talented young women of color and appreciates all that the Wellesley ABC volunteers, Wellesley Public Schools, Wellesley College and the Wellesley community as a whole do to support this vital work.